Centralisers of formal maps: Iteration of Formal Maps

 \subsection{Maps having linear part of finite order}

+We close with some remarks about the centralisers of formal maps having linear part of finite order.

 Let $K$ be any integral domain.
-Suppose $h\in\G$ is such that $L(h)$ is of finite order, say $s$.
+Suppose $h\in\G$ is such that its linear part $L:=L_1(h)$ is of finite order, say $s$.
 Then $g:=h\pw{s}$ is tangent to the identity, and we may apply the results of the last two subsection to $g$.

+\\1.
+If $h$ itself has finite order, and its order is not a multiple of the characteristic $c$ of $K$ (--- this includes the case $c=0$), then $h$ is conjugate to $L$ (--- compare the argument for lemma 2.1 in \cite{OFZ}) and so $h$ has order $s$.
+Then we can take any $f\in\F$ with $f_1=1$ and form